Prescription weight loss that puts you first

 “If someone has tried to lose weight and has been unsuccessful, or has lost weight and gained it back, it’s time to consider adding in anti-obesity medications,” says Dr. Primack.

-To find out if you’re a good candidate for our program, start by filling out our free assessment or checking out our BMI calculator
+To find out if you’re a good candidate for our program, start by filling out our free assessment.

 Generally speaking, a good candidate for Hers Weight Loss: